 They are satellites even smaller than the nano-satellites, with a mass of less than 100 grams.
 Multiple femto-satellites can be transported inside a cubesat and deployed later in orbit, creating a low cost sensor network in space.
 One of the goals is to estimate the position of these femto-satellites referenced to Cubesats with known positions.

 Low cost sun photometer for aerosol optical depth measurement.
 Its objective is reduce this instrumentation cost substantially to enable high density aerosol monitoring inside a city-sized scale.
-This information could greatly improve our comprehension on air aerosol dynamics providing valuable information to improve atmospheric dynamics models, radar measurement calibration and long term monitoring.
+This information could greatly improve our comprehension on air aerosol dynamics providing valuable information to improve atmospheric dynamics models, satellite instrument calibration and long term monitoring.
 Currently stage one of this project is finished with the correct development and validation of a low cost hand held sun photometer.
 The new objective is to automatize such instrument to achieve long term measurements.

 This projects consist in the development of a Cloud Radar prototype to prepare advanced human capital able to design these instruments and interpret accurately the atmospheric measurements done with radars.
 This instrument is very useful in improving the understanding of the conditions that drive fog behavior since they enables the remote profiling of fog water content and droplet size, among other parameters.
 A better comprehension of the processes that drive the fog would be very useful to improve safeness in susceptible streets and airports.
 In addition, in desert areas of Northern Chile, fog is used as a significant source of water for native vegetation and populations located in remote areas (for example the Camanchaca in the natural reserve Fray Jorge).
 Considering the global phenomena of climatic change, an improvement of the models regarding fog properties could give us valuable information about what to expect of the cloud and fog water supply in the coming years.
 This project is being developed in collaboration with the Millimeter Wave Laboratory of the University of Chile.